 The Denial of Protection during the Pandemic

-In addition, reports abound of refugees and migrants denied protection.
+Reports abound of refugees and migrants being denied protection during the pandemic.
 Greek authorities, for example, have turned back Syrian refugees fleeing through Turkey.
 Rohingya refugees in camps in southeast Bangladesh have difficulty accessing health care and services, with the elderly especially at risk.
 African and Syrian refugees have become stuck – attempting to reach Europe – in war-torn Libya, where they are susceptible to COVID-19.

 In addition, mixed-migration populations have begun to return in growing numbers, both voluntarily and involuntarily, to their home countries from COVID-19 hotspots, including Venezuelans from Colombia and Afghans from Iran.
 This has placed pressure on their governments and created backlash against the returnees.